zydou/arti/README.md

 ## License and Copyright

 This crate is licensed under `MIT OR Apache-2.0`.
-See the respective `LICENSE-*` file in the repository for more information.
+See the respective `LICENSE-*` files in the repository for more information.